renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/review.md

 <table>
   <tr>
     <td><b>enable_auto_approval</b></td>
     <td>If set to true, the tool will approve the PR when invoked with the 'auto_approve' command.
 Default is false.
-This flag can be changed only from configuration file.</td>
+This flag can be changed only from a configuration file.</td>
   </tr>
   <tr>
     <td><b>maximal_review_effort</b></td>